TheTastyHanuta/AuD-Tester-Website/README.md

 1. **File Upload**: Students upload Java files through the web interface
 2. **Temporary Storage**: Files are stored in a temporary directory for processing
+3. **Classpath Management**: JAR dependencies are automatically included in the classpath
-3. **Compilation**: The system attempts to compile all uploaded files using javac
+4. **Compilation**: The system attempts to compile all uploaded files using javac
-4. **Classpath Management**: JAR dependencies are automatically included in the classpath
+5. **JUnit Testing**: If tests are defined for the exercise, the system runs JUnit tests and captures the results
-5. **Result Generation**: Compilation results are returned with detailed feedback
+6. **Result Generation**: Compilation and test results are returned with detailed feedback
-6. **Cleanup**: Temporary files are automatically cleaned up after processing
+7. **Cleanup**: Temporary files are automatically cleaned up after processing

 ## Development